ThibaultJanBeyer/joplin-sheets/README.md

 # JSheets

 Implementation of [Luckysheet](https://github.com/mengshukeji/Luckysheet) for Joplin.
 You can now write excel-like notes!
-Note: [Luckysheet](https://github.com/mengshukeji/Luckysheet) is bundled into the plugin.
+Note: the [Luckysheet](https://github.com/mengshukeji/Luckysheet) library is bundled into the plugin.

 ## How to?